Change Point Detection in Precision Matrices with D-trace Loss: Optimization

 \end{enumerate} \end{proposition}

+\begin{remark} Condition \eqref{eq:prop-nosol-ori-new} provides a numerical certificate for the possible unsolvability of the original problem \eqref{eq:ori-D-tr-opt-prob}.
+Specifically, large jumps (i.e., $\|\Theta_{t+1} - \Theta_t\|_F \geq \lambda_3$) indicate that the original objective can be further decreased by allowing the precision matrices to diverge across time slots because the modified regularizer $\mathcal{R}(\cdot; \lambda_3)$ imposes a stronger quadratic penalty for jumps exceeding $\lambda_3$ compared to the linear penalty in the Group Fused LASSO.
+Therefore, if an optimal solution to the revised problem still exhibits such large jumps, the original linear Group Fused penalty may not be strong enough to keep the objective bounded.
+This behavior is consistent with the discussion at the end of Section \ref{subsec:dual-existence}. \end{remark}

 Equipped with Proposition \ref{prop:rel-ori-new-D-tr}, we can derive the following practical way to search for a suitable $\lambda_2$ such that \eqref{eq:ori-D-tr-opt-prob} is solvable by solving (a sequence of) \eqref{eq:D-tr-opt-prob}.
-Specifically, for any positive $ \lambda_1$ and $\lambda_2 $, we solve \eqref{eq:D-tr-opt-prob} with an appropriately large $ \lambda_3 $, and then check if the solution satisfies \eqref{eq:prop-nosol-ori-new}: if it does, we increase $ \lambda_2 $ further to pursue a reliable estimator; otherwise we obtain a solution to \eqref{eq:ori-D-tr-opt-prob}, and all the theoretical properties described in Section \ref{asymptotic_properties} hold.
+Specifically, for any positive $ \lambda_1$ and $\lambda_2 $, we solve \eqref{eq:D-tr-opt-prob} with an appropriately large $ \lambda_3 $, and then check if the optimal solution satisfies \eqref{eq:prop-nosol-ori-new}: if it does, we increase $ \lambda_2 $ further to pursue a reliable estimator; otherwise we obtain an optimal solution to \eqref{eq:ori-D-tr-opt-prob}, and all results described in Section \ref{asymptotic_properties} hold.

-\subsection{An alternating direction method of multipliers}
+\subsection{An Alternating Direction Method of Multipliers}

 In this subsection, we discuss how to adapt the alternating direction method of multipliers (ADMM) to solve \eqref{eq:D-tr-opt-prob}.
-We rewrite \eqref{eq:D-tr-opt-prob} as the following constrained optimization problem:
+We are particularly solving the following equivalent problem:

 where we denote $ \mathbf{X} = \left\{ \{\Theta_t\}_{t=1}^T, \{V_t\}_{t=1}^T, \{\Upsilon_{t, \mathrm{off}}\}_{t=1}^T, \{D_t\}_{t=1}^{T-1} \right\} $ for the sake of notional simplicity; $ \Theta_{t, \mathrm{off}} $ is the copy of $ \Theta_t $ with the diagonal elements set to 0, and $ \Upsilon_{t, \mathrm{off}} \in \mathcal{S}_{\mathrm{off}}^p $.